Determined22/zh-NER-TF/README.md

 ## Model

-This model is similar to the models provied by paper [1] and [2].
+This model is similar to the models provided by paper [1] and [2].
 Its structure looks just like the following illustration:

 ![Network](./pics/pic1.png)